Sapphire Gemstones: The Crown Jewel of the Corundum Family

 A reputable laboratory certification from GRS Swisslab or GIA (Gemological Institute of America) is important.
 Locally, there are experienced independent gemological laboratories which certify coloured gemstones.
 They are equipped with sophisticated technology able to identify various types of heat-treatment.
 We certainly won’t trust an in-house certification for quality assurance.

-Colour Change Sapphire
+Colour Change Varieties

 Padparadscha – The Rarest Sapphire of Them All